Headteacher plans to refuse Ofsted entry to school after Ruth Perry death

 A petition calling for an inquiry into the inspection of Caversham Primary School has more than 39,000 signatures.

-Unions representing teachers and school leaders have called on Ofsted to pause inspections this week following the death of Ms Perry.
+Three unions representing teachers and school leaders have urged Ofsted to pause inspections this week in light of the news about Ms Perry.

 Paul Whiteman, general secretary of school leaders’ union NAHT, said: “Ruth Perry’s death is an unspeakable tragedy and it is clear that school leaders across the nation have been deeply affected by the news.